hdtodd/RPiTempLogger/README.md

 ### Testing

 Run as `RPiTempLogger` to test the program.
 It starts by sampling an printing the temperature and adding the sample data to the sqlite3 database; it repeats that (every 5 minutes, by default) until terminated.
 Run as `RPiTempLogger &` to run detached, which it will do until a reboot.
+Do "sudo make install" to install RPiTempLogger as a service that starts at boot time under systemd.
 Or include the command `RPiTempLogger` in a startup script to run as daemon automatically whenever the system is rebooted; that command is added to "/etc/rc.local" by `make install`.

 ### Routine Operation and Displaying Data